-- (a) General.
+(a) General.
 A landowner seeking preferential assessment under the act shall apply to the county by June 1.
-If the application is approved by the county assessor, preferential assessment shall be effective as of the commencement of the tax year of each taxing body commencing in the calendar year immediately following the application deadline. - Example 1: A landowner applies for preferential assessment on or before June 1, 2001.
+If the application is approved by the county assessor, preferential assessment shall be effective as of the commencement of the tax year of each taxing body commencing in the calendar year immediately following the application deadline.

+Example 1: A landowner applies for preferential assessment on or before June 1, 2001.
 The application is subsequently approved.
+Preferential assessment shall be effective as of the commencement of the tax year for each taxing body in calendar year 2002.

+4 PDA will consider adding an apostrophe here the next time the regulation is amended.

-Preferential assessment shall be effective as of the commencement of the tax year for each taxing body in calendar year 2002. - Example 2: A landowner applies for preferential assessment on or after June 2, 2001, but not later than June 1, 2002.
+Example 2: A landowner applies for preferential assessment on or after June 2, 2001, but not later than June 1, 2002.
 The application is subsequently approved.
 The application deadline is June 1, 2002.
-Preferential assessment shall be effective as of the commencement of the tax year for each taxing body in calendar year 2003. - (b) Exception: years in which a county implements countywide reassessment.
-In those years when a county implements a countywide reassessment, or a countywide reassessment of enrolled land, the application deadline shall be extended to either a date 30 days after the finall order of the county board for assessment appeals or by October 15 of the same year, whichever date is sooner.
+Preferential assessment shall be effective as of the commencement of the tax year for each taxing body in calendar year 2003.

+(b) Exception: years in which a county implements countywide reassessment.
+In those years when a county implements a countywide reassessment, or a countywide reassessment of enrolled land, the application deadline shall be extended to either a date 30 days after the final order of the county board for assessment appeals or by October 15 of the same year, whichever date is sooner.
 This deadline is applicable regardless of whether judicial review of the order is sought.